krzemienski/awesome-from-stars/README.md

 * [github/copilot-docs](https://github.com/github/copilot-docs): Documentation for GitHub Copilot
 * [intitni/CopilotForXcode](https://github.com/intitni/CopilotForXcode): The first GitHub Copilot, Codeium and ChatGPT Xcode Source Editor Extension
 * [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit): React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
 The Agentic Frontend 🪁
-* [9001/copyparty](https://github.com/9001/copyparty): Portable file server with accelerated resumable uploads, dedup, WebDAV, FTP, TFTP, zeroconf, media indexer, thumbnails++ all in one file, no deps
+* [9001/copyparty](https://github.com/9001/copyparty): Portable file server with accelerated resumable uploads, dedup, WebDAV, SFTP, FTP, TFTP, zeroconf, media indexer, thumbnails++ all in one file
 * [willowtreeapps/cordux](https://github.com/willowtreeapps/cordux): None
 * [cheshire-cat-ai/core](https://github.com/cheshire-cat-ai/core): AI agent microservice
 * [datarhei/core](https://github.com/datarhei/core): datarhei Core is management for FFmpeg processes without development effort.
 Whether your streaming has one viewer or a million, we have the tools to help you develop, deploy and manage any video project at any stage.
 We've solved the challenging problems so you can focus on your application, not your infrastructure.